Optimal control with reset-renewable resources: Deterministic SP on graphs with renewable resources.

 Since for large $B$ the expanded graph is significantly bigger than the original one, it is useful to consider ``fast'' techniques for pruning $\widehat{X}$.
-We note that the $W_i^0 = \infty$ for all $\x_i \in \nsafe$ and so the ``0-budget'' copies of $\nsafe$ nodes can be always safely removed from the extended graph.
+We note that the $W_i^0 = \infty$ for all $\x_i \in \nsafe$ and so the ``0-budget'' copies of $\nsafe$ nodes can always be safely removed from the extended graph.
 A more careful argument can be used to reduce the computational domain much further:

-\begin{remark} To begin, we describe the resource-optimal paths by defining another value function $V_i = V(\x_i)$ to be the minimum resource budget $b$ needed to reach the target from $\x_i$.
+\iffullversion \begin{remark} \fi To begin, we describe the resource-optimal paths by defining another value function $V_i = V(\x_i)$ to be the minimum resource budget $b$ needed to reach the target from $\x_i$.
 For the described model, $c_{ij} \geq 0$ and it is easy to show that this new ``resource value function'' would have to satisfy

-We will further define $\tilde{V}_i$ as the minimum resource budget sufficient to follow the primary-optimal path from $\x_i$.
+We will further define $\tilde{V}_i$ as the minimum resource budget sufficient to follow a primary-optimal path from $\x_i$.
 The equation for $\tilde{V}_i$ is similar to \eqref{eq:secondary}, but with the minimum taken over the set of optimal transitions in \eqref{eq:primary} (instead of minimizing over the entire $N_i$).
 Analogously, we can define $\tilde{U}_i$ to be the primary cost along the resource-optimal trajectories.
-For the example presented in Figure \ref{ex1}, the values of all four of these functions can be found in the left half of Table \ref{tab1}.
+Definitions of these four functions are summarized in the caption of Table \ref{tab1}.
+The left side of this table shows the values of $U, \tilde{V}, V,$ and $\tilde{U}$ for the example presented in Figure \ref{ex1}.

 We note that

 1) $W_i^b = \tilde{U}_i$ for $b=V_i$.
 We will refer to the set of such $\x_i^b$ nodes as the {\em Minimum Feasible Level} since $W_i^{\beta} = \infty$ for any $\beta<V_i$.

 2) $W_i^b = U_i$ for any $b \geq \tilde{V_i}$, since the primary-optimal trajectories are feasible there.